MV Busbar Failure Modes: What Goes Wrong and Why

 | Sleeve adhesion failure | Burrs, surface oxidation | Dielectric breakdown under MV stress | Deburr and clean before applying insulation |

-Keep conductor temperature inside class limits at rated current, measured against IEC 62271-1’s bolted-connection limits — 60 K bare, 75 K silver-coated.
+Keep conductor temperature inside class limits at rated current, measured against the bolted-connection limits in Table 14 of IEC 62271-1.
 Achieve it by sizing enclosed copper near 1.5–2.0 A/mm², then checking the bar against Ith.

 Two variables dominate: material and cross-section.
 Electrolytic copper (Cu-ETP, EN 13601, ≥58 MS/m) is the default; it joints reliably and suits silver-plated hardware.
 Oxygen-free copper (Cu-OF) resists work-hardening in high-cycle duty.
 Aluminium works where weight or cost rules, but it needs about 1.6× the copper cross-section, bimetallic hardware, and surface prep against galvanic corrosion.